Search

 GPU, or Graphics processing unit, is a key part of the computer that helps in the simultaneous processing of several pieces of data.
 This makes it especially important for high-performance tasks such as gaming, editing videos, as well as developing and running machine learning applications.

-It has been more than 10 years since Intel’s last attempt to create a dedicated GPU, with prior prototypes engine up scrapped (for example the Larrabee project in 2008).
+It has been more than 10 years since Intel’s last attempt to create a dedicated GPU, with prior prototype engines up scrapped (for example the Larrabee project in 2008).
 While Intel’s integrated Intel HD Graphics is built into most modern laptops, the company is lagging behind competitors like Nvidia and AMD when it comes to dedicated GPUs for high-end gaming or machine learning tasks.
-With the Xe GPU family, Intel has decided to make its own dedicated graphics card because the integrated GPUs aren’t built for gaming or ML tasks.
+With the Xe GPU family, Intel has decided to make its dedicated graphics card because the integrated GPUs aren’t built for gaming or ML tasks.

 The Xe series of GPUs consists of a series of micro-architectures, each of which aims to cover low to high-performance needs.
 At present, the Intel Xe GPU family consists of 4 different micro-architectures, each with separate core configurations.
 The Xe architecture variants have significant differences from each other, all are optimized for specific purposes.